ChenYW68/ADCM/README.md

 Data and Codes for the paper: “Additive Dynamic Models for Correcting Numerical Model Outputs” by Y. Chen, X. Chang, F. Luo, and H. Huang.

 ## Data
 Daily PM2.5 concentrations of China's Beijing-Tianjin-Hebei (BTH) region from the Community Multiscale Air Quality (CMAQ) system and national monitoring stations (see Figure 1 for the distributions of grid cells and sites).
 The datasets contain Winter of 2015 described in Section 2 of the manuscript.
 Besides PM2.5 concentrations, these datasets contain many necessary covariates, such as longitude, latitude, air pressure, temperature, dew point, cumulative wind power, and other variables.

+There are several .RData files.
+-	SiteData.RData is for PM$_{2.5}$ concentrations from 68 monitoring stations, which had been fused with outputs from numerical models by downscaler methods; see the manuscript for more details on data fusion;
+-	China_BTH_GeoMap.RData for the related geographic data that can be used to plot maps of the BTH region;
+- Other files such as Simu_data.RData use to test models, which were generated from a model with a nonseparable spatio-temporal covariance of the
+Gneiting class (Gneiting, 2002).

+### spatial distributions for data
 <figure id="Figure1">
   <img src="./ADCMs/figure/Fig1.png">
   <figcaption>